alminyana/Brastlewark1/README.md

 ## Summary

-I have tryed to achieve all technical requirements except to cache the image url.
+I have tryed to achieve all technical requirements except to cache the image url because I am out of time.
-I didn't have experience working with Redux at my job position, but I implemented a basic structure of Redux in the app, passing the new state to store with Actions and Reducers and subscribing the component to the store in order to show the data.
+I didn't have experience working with Redux at my job position, so I implemented a basic structure of Redux in the app, passing the new state to store with Actions and Reducers and subscribing the component to the store in order to show the data.
 I faced several errors in Unit test when I added store service to components or services, some of them aren't solved because i didn't have much time.